-WESTWOOD — Third-year English student Cody Carter was rushed to Ronald Reagan UCLA Medical Center on Friday after sipping room temperature water that he mistook for a more palatable beverage.
+WESTWOOD — Third-year English student Cody Carter was rushed to Ronald Reagan UCLA Medical Center on Friday after sipping room temperature tap water that he mistook for a more palatable beverage.
 From his bed in the intensive care unit, Carter told the Westwood Enabler that he had not inspected his drink prior to sipping – a small mistake that almost cost him his life.
-“I was expecting some boba, or coffee, or heck, even an iced water with lemon, but plain room temperature?
-That’s just straight up disgusting,” Carter commented with a slightly green complexion.
+“I was expecting some boba, or coffee, or heck, even an iced water with lemon, but tap?
+That’s abominable,” Carter commented with a slightly green complexion.
 “Right when that lukewarm water touched my palate, I knew something was wrong.”

 Carter is expected to make a full recovery over a period of three to five weeks.
 At press time, he was seen refusing all hospital food other than a pudding cup.